evgenyneu/evgenii.com/blog/_posts/2020-08-01-two-galaxies.md

 ## Run the simulation locally

-Next, we want to run the simulation on your computer, so you can tinker with the code and see the effects.
+Next, I want to show how to run the simulation on your computer, so you can tinker with the code and see the effects.
 In order to do this, you need to install a web server, which is a program that runs web sites.
 There are many web servers available, but the simpler ones come with Python and Node.js.

 ### Option 1: running a web server with Python